 Submitting your Local Property Tax (LPT) Return

-If your property has become liable for LPT, you need to value your property and submit your LPT Return by 2 December 2022.
+If your property has become liable for LPT, you should have valued your property and submitted your LPT Return by 2 December 2022.
+If you have not yet filed your return, you should do so immediately.

 You will find information in this section on how to submit your LPT Return.